Direkt zum Inhalt

 Share

-The guidelines will be subject to public consultation until 28 February 2025, providing stakeholders with the opportunity to comment and allowing for the incorporation of future developments in case law.
+The guidelines will be subject to public consultation until 9 June 2025, providing stakeholders with the opportunity to comment.

 EDPB